bobanetwork/snap-account-abstraction-keyring-hc/README.md

 This repository contains the official Account Abstraction - Hybrid Compute snap.

 [Hybrid Compute](https://docs.boba.network/hc) utilizes [Account Abstraction](https://docs.boba.network/developer/features/aa-basics) on Boba Network to engage with off-chain APIs seamlessly.
 Account Abstraction authenticates your transactions with ECDSA private keys (as well as lowering your costs by bundling your transactions).
-Hybrid Compute enables you to engage with GenAI or any other off-chain data, increasing the power and interoperability of your MetaMask.
+Hybrid Compute enables you to engage with GenAI or any other off-chain data, increasing the power and interoperability of your smart contracts.

 Unlock the power of real-world data for Web3 with the Account Abstraction - Hybrid Compute snap; a single line of code is all it takes.